mk1-project/highlights-cookbook/README.md

 ## Key features:

-- **Massive context window**: Efficiently queries documents up to 2M tokens.
+- **Massive context window**: Supports queries on source text up to 2M tokens.
 - **Flexible chunking**: Handles text segments ranging from single sentences to thousands of tokens, scoring each segment _in context_—unlike traditional vector search approaches.
 - **Rapid retrieval**: Processes up to 32K tokens in fractions of a second, significantly faster and more cost-effective than conventional long-context LLM approaches.